Find out what homepage sticky articles on a next generation PBN will do for your rankings.

 You get a high quality article with as many words as you like, that contains a link to your website that will be stuck to the homepage.

-Your article is created to be relevant to the niche network PBN you choose, and also to the page on your website that it’s linking to and most importantly it’s created to look as natural as possible to make your link profile look natural to Google.
+Your article is created to be relevant to the niche network PBN you choose, and also to the page on your website that it’s linking to and most importantly it’s created to look as real as possible to make your link profile look authentic to Google.